Student Loan Guide

 In recent years, a number of for-profit colleges have closed their doors, often as a result of investigations and sanctions by the federal government.
 These schools include many locations operated by ITT Education Services (ITT Technical Institution), Education Management Corporation (Brown Mackie College), Sanford-Brown, The Art Institutes, Le Cordon Blue, Westwood College, and Corinthian Colleges (Everest, Heald, WyoTech).

-If you were enrolled in a campus that was closed by one of these or similar institutions, you may be to get loan cancelation (forgiveness) for federal loans.
+If you were enrolled in a campus that was closed by one of these or similar institutions, you may be able to get loan cancelation (forgiveness) for federal loans.
 If you were former student, in some cases, you may also qualify for federal loan cancelation (forgiveness).
 For more information about this process, see this Q&A from StudentAid.gov.
 Note that typically, even if you qualify, you must apply for loan cancelation; it is not automatic.
 You may also call 1-800-4FEDAID for information about your particular situation.

 Review Your Private Student Loan Repayment Options